vijaythakur89/devops-learning-project/README.md

 # DevOps Learning Project
-This project is my journey to becoming a AI DevOps engineer.
+This project is my journey to becoming an AI DevOps engineer.